Aaronel deRoy Gruber: Foundation

 In 2000 the Irving and Aaronel deRoy Gruber Foundation was established in order to house a collection of works by Aaronel deRoy Gruber and “to engage Pittsburgh-based and regional artists and initiatives connected to photography, sculpture and painting,” according to the Foundation's mission statement.
 Its headquarters were moved to the Ice House Studios in 2020, and displays a collection of Gruber's works, in addition to being home to interactive programs and temporary exhibitions of other artists.
 Outside the building there are also ten large-scale solid steel and aluminum sculptures, several of which the artist produced in conjunction with American Forge & Manufacturing Co.

 Personal life

 Aaronel deRoy Gruber died on July 6, 2011.
 Her husband, Irving, was owner of American Forge & Manufacturing, and died two years after her.
-They had three children: Jon, their son Terry deRoy Gruber who became a professional photographer, and her daughter Jamie deRoy, who became a Broadway performer and producer that has received seven Tony Awards.
+They had three children: Jon, their son Terry deRoy Gruber who became a professional photographer, and her daughter Jamie deRoy, who became a Broadway performer and producer who has received seven Tony Awards.